 IR35 can be a confusing and niche area, as it requires comprehensive knowledge of different laws in place to ensure contractors pay the right amount of tax and national insurance.
 It can become a challenge for contractors to work out whether they fall inside or outside IR35, as well understanding all the technicalities around the legislation.

 We’re here to help.
-At Tax Shop, we have expert knowledge of IR35 and have experience in supporting contractors to ensure their taxes are paid correctly.
+At TS Partners, we have expert knowledge of IR35 and have experience in supporting contractors to ensure their taxes are paid correctly.

 With an in-depth knowledge of what IR35 means for your business, we are specialists in advising contractors on all aspects of the off-payroll working rules and dealing with tax enquiries.

 - Employee benefits like sick pay, holiday entitlement, pension contribution o maternity allowance

 - Financial risk is a good indicator as to whether someone is self-employed or an employee